omarzatarain/long-texts-similarity/README.md

      * BigBird
      * GPT2
      * BART
 * A dataset of random-size texts for semantic similarity created for and aided by the proposed method.
+The dataset contains 72 documents extracted from Wikipedia.
 * Results produced by the method on several models and the proposed dataset.

 The sentence-transformer models are implemented in a python file, The implementations using Longformer, BigBird and GPT2 have separated python files.
-Please install each model before running each implementation method.
+Please install each model before running each implementation of the method.